 - Will Brexit impact my AOP insurance?

-- Should I start preparing for a no-deal Brexit?
+- Should I start preparing for a Brexit without an EU trade deal?

 - Will I be able to provide NHS treatment to visitors from the EU after Brexit?